JSON++ Syntax Reference

 }

-Tip — escaping reserved keys
+Tip — escaping reserved keywords

 {